cloudflare/cloudflare-docs/content/learning-paths/defense-in-depth/build-http-policies/data-loss-prevention.md

 We recommend using Exact Data Match for highly sensitive datasets and Custom Wordlists for lists of keywords.

-As your datasets change and grow, we recommend building a pipeline to update the data source using our API endpoint.
-For example:
+As your datasets change and grow, we recommend building a pipeline to update the data source in the Zero Trust dashboard.
+For more information, contact your account team.

-[example API call or workflow action]

 #### Microsoft Information Protection (MIP) labels